-- (2) Never make a cutting height adjustment while the engine (motor) is running if the operator must dismount to do so. - (3) Shut the engine (motor) off when removing the grass catcher or unclogging chute. - (4) Check the blade mounting bolts for proper tightness at frequent intervals.
+- (1) Mow only in daylight or in good artificial light. - (2) Never make a cutting height adjustment while the engine (motor) is running if the operator must dismount to do so. - (3) Shut the engine (motor) off when removing the grass catcher or unclogging chute. - (4) Check the blade mounting bolts for proper tightness at frequent intervals.

 Remember, a careful operator is always the best insurance against an accident.
-Give complete and undivided attention to the job at hand.
+Give complete and undivided attention to the jobs at hand.

-CAUTION: Always shut off engine, remove key, set parking brake, and wait until all engine and attachment motion has stopped before dismounting from the operator's seat.
+CAUTION: Always shut off engine, remove key, set parking brake, and wait until all engine and attachment motion has stopped before dismounting from the operator (see).

+CAUTION: vent injury.

-CAUTION: Only operate controls from the operator's seat to prevent injury.
+only operate controls from the operator's seat to pre-